 Proficiency in a second language relevant to the student's course of study is required and should be demonstrated prior to the term in which written exams are scheduled.
 For certain dissertation topics, a second language may be required.
-Further requirements include written exams in the fall of the fourth year of study, a dissertation prospectus and an oral defense of the prospectus during the spring term of the fourth year.
+Further requirements include written exams in the fall of the fourth year of study and a dissertation prospectus and oral defense of that prospectus during the spring term of the fourth year.
 The M.A. degree will be awarded after completion of the written exams.
-(Note: For students entering with the M.A., 12 hours (one year of coursework) may with permission be waived and the schedule above adjusted accordingly.)
+Note: For students entering with the M.A., 12 hours (one year of coursework) may with permission be waived and the schedule above adjusted accordingly.

-Students who remain in good standing - with a GPA of at least 3.000, demonstrated ability to do work of appropriate quality in seminars, continuous progress in the program and the recommendation of an advisory committee - will receive fellowship support for six years.
+Students who remain in good standing are eligible to receive fellowship support for up to six years.
+They must maintain a GPA of at least 3.500, demonstrate the ability to do work of appropriate quality in seminars, make continuous progress in the program and receive the recommendation of an advisory committee.
 They will teach two courses a year for four years beginning in the second year of study, with either their fifth or sixth year serving as a dissertation fellowship year with no course requirements or teaching responsibilities.
 Exceptional students may be offered a one-year postdoctoral fellowship in the English Department after fulfilling all requirements for the Ph.D.